term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Make this script executable:<br>
 `sudo chmod +X /root/hostname.sh`

-Then we also create a System Service that runs our script each time you boot up the RaspberryPi:<br>
+Then we create a System Service that runs our script each time you boot up the RaspberryPi:<br>
 `sudo nano /etc/systemd/system/hostname.service`

 Insert: